melizalab/decide-host/docs/decide-host-spec.md

 close-peering   = C:"KTHXBAI" / S:"KTHXBAI"

-error           = (S:WTF / S:RTFM)
 WTF             = "WTF" reason
 RTFM            = "RTFM" reason
 ```

 After connecting for the first time, the client must initiate peering by sending OHAI and its non-qualified hostname.
-The host must respond with OHAI-OK if the hostname is not taken by a currently-running client, or WTF if it is.
+The host must respond with WTF if another connection is associated with the client; RTFM if the client's requested protocol is not supported; and otherwise it must respond with OHAI-OK.

 The client sends data to be stored to the host using PUB messages, which comprise the message type, a unique message identifier (to be determined by the client), and the message data, encoded as JSON.

-The host must also provide a second endpoint for connections from external
-clients, which may include other processes running on the host.
-Clients
-connected to the external endpoint may send REQ messages, which will be routed.
-The host must forward PUB messages from internal clients to external clients.

-Normal operation for a controller connected to a host is to forward all PUB
-messages for logging on the host.
-If controller dies, host should notify a
-human.
-If host dies, controller needs to start saving log messages.
+Recommended message identifiers are UUIDs or BSON ObjectIDs.
+The host must respond with an ACK if the message was successfully stored in the database, DUP if the message was a duplicate of a message already stored, or RTFM if the message failed to decode or the message type was not supported.